Kyaukphyu

+The town is home to several deep-water port projects, as well as the western end of the Sino-Myanmar pipelines the Kunming–Kyaukphyu Railway and natural gas pipelines.

 Etymology

 The name Kyaukphyu (lit. 'white rock') is the Burmese pronunciation.
 In Rangbre and Arakanese, the town's name is pronounced "Kyaukphru."
 The old Kyaukphyu is situated 7 mi from the present town where two colossal white rocks exist.

 History

-Earliest traces of history dates back to the 8th century, during the reign of Sula Taing Chandra who founded the settlement.
+Earliest traces of history in the town date back to the 8th century, during the reign of Sula Taing Chandra who founded the settlement.

 The place where the present town is, was originally a small fishing village in the 17th century.
-After the first Anglo-Burmese War, the British established Kyaukphyu in 1837 on the spot of the fishing village.
+After the first Anglo-Burmese War, the British established Kyaukphyu in 1838 on the spot of the fishing village.
 In 1852, Kyaukphyu became a district city.

 On October 22, 2010, Cyclone Giri made landfall on the west coast of Myanmar just north of the town at category five strength.

 Climate

 Kyaukphyu has a tropical monsoon climate (Köppen climate classification Am).
 Temperatures are very warm throughout the year, although the winter months (December–February) are somewhat milder.
 There is a winter dry season (December–April) and a summer wet season (May–November).
 Torrential rain falls from June to August, with over 1200 mm falling in July alone.